luanlsr/luanlsr/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I'm a FullStack Development.\
-💻 &nbsp;I'm currently working at IEBT Innovation as a FullStack Development.\
+💻 &nbsp;I'm currently working at INFIS Consultoria as a Software Developer C#.\
-🎓 &nbsp;I'm currently studying Analysis and Systems Development at the Faculdade das Américas (College of the America).\
+🎓 &nbsp;I have a degree in Systems Analysis and Development.\
 ✉️ &nbsp;You can shoot me an email at luanfswd@gmail.com!
 I'll try to respond as soon as I can.\

 ---